top of page

 Is Arthrosamid suitable for me?

 Arthrosamid is approved for treating symptomatic knee osteoarthritis and is a suitable treatment option for most patients.
-You should always consult a specialist to provide more information about this.
+You should always consult a specialist to get more information about this.

 How to get Arthrosamid injection?